ChristianMarzahl/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-1. The pipelines will fail due to bad light conditions which the threshold step cannot handle.
-I spend a majority of my time experimenting with various methods to make the threshold process more robust but the results are not so good.
+1. The pipelines will fail if light conditions are too bad and cannot be handeled by the the threshold step.
+I spend the majority of my time experimenting with various methods to make the threshold process more robust but the results were not satisfying.
 To improve the threshold quality I tried local and global histogram equalization methods and normalization techniques.
 2. One possible improvement could be the use of a better fitting method like RANSAC.
 3. A post processing step which removes single light pixels for the binary image could beneficial
-4. For the road segmentation could be a deep learning process used.
-Which would reduce the process of manualy finding the road.
+4. A deep learning process could be used for the road segmentation.This would reduce the process of manualy finding the road.
 Examples of networks for the purpose are [Free-Space Detection with Self-Supervised and Online Trained Fully Convolutional Networks](https://arxiv.org/pdf/1604.02316.pdf) and [SegNet](http://mi.eng.cam.ac.uk/projects/segnet/)